carolwanjohi/address-book/README.md

 ## By **[Nason Mang'eli](https://github.com/nasonmangeli) and [Carol Wanjohi](https://carolwanjohi.github.io/)**

 ## Description
-This displays the work done at [Moringa School](http://moringaschool.com/) by [Nason Mang'eli](https://github.com/nasonmangeli) and [Carol Wanjohi](https://carolwanjohi.github.io/).
-It is website that saves contact information.
+This is a website that saves contact information.
 The aim is to practise creating and using constructors.

 ## Known Bugs